veldurai1985/Python_Assignment_4/Financial Report.md

 1. **Expense by Category**

-    Transfer and payment accounted for most of the expense.
-Also, Harold spends minimal amount for travel.
-Pie chart is attached that classifies the expenses to the category.
+    Most of the expense comes under Transfer and payment category.
+Also, Harold spends minimum amount on travel.
+Please look at the table and pie chart for your reference.

     Expense by Category: